vegris/again/docs/Migrating from Retry.md

 > #### Note {: .info}
 >
-> The following examples demonstrate how to preserve exact behavior when migrating from Retry to Again.
+> The following examples demonstrate how to preserve exact behavior when migrating from Retry to OnceMore.
 > However, you may want to consider restructuring your retry logic instead of maintaining direct equivalence.

 ## retry/2